“Long Term Benefits of Life Extension for U.S. Nuclear Power Reactors”

 Jerud E. Hanson

-From 2002 until joining NEI in 2009, he was a member of the Security Division at San Onofre Nuclear Generating Station (SONGS) in California, where he was responsible for overseeing the physical protection of the site, managing safeguards to programs and projects, and ensuring the site’s compliance with security regulations and policy.
+From 2002 until joining NEI in 2009, he was a member of the Security Division at San Onofre Nuclear Generating Station (SONGS) in California, where he was responsible for overseeing physical protection of the site, managing safeguards to programs and projects, and ensuring the site’s compliance with Federal nuclear security regulations and policy.

 Prior to beginning his career as a nuclear professional, Hanson served in the U.S. Marines.
 He holds a bachelor’s in Organizational Leadership and a master’s in Leadership and Organizational Studies from Azusa Pacific University in California.
 He successfully completed the Project Management Professional Program (PMP) at CalTech and the Nuclear Power Plant Safety Program for Utility Executives at MIT.